Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 SMU Stats and Trends

-- SMU is 5-2 against the spread and 7-1 overall in games when it records more than 31.8 points.
+- SMU is 5-2 against the spread and 7-1 overall in games when it puts up more than 31.8 points.

-- SMU is 4-1 against the spread and 6-0 overall when the team piles up more than 466 yards.
+- In games that SMU amasses more than 466 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Mustangs have turned the ball over four more times (18 total) than the Cavaliers have forced a turnover (14) this season.
+- The Mustangs have turned the ball over 18 times this season, four more turnovers than the Cavaliers have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.